Year in review: Top local sports stories

 No. 1: COVID-19 cancels and postpones prep sports

-The COVID-19 cancelations in sports began when the National Basketball Association began shutting down March 11 and the sports world hasn't been the same since.
+The COVID-19 cancellations in sports began when the National Basketball Association began shutting down March 11 and the sports world hasn't been the same since.

 It only took a day for the cancelations to come locally, as Kankakee's boys basketball season, the winningest in school history, was ended prematurely a day before the Kays' sectional championship game against Morgan Park.